Oi Polloi: Career

 After gigs in the Edinburgh area and the recording of the band's self-recorded first cassette demo, Last of the Mohicans, drummer Stu "Doccy" Dunn left to become a karate instructor.
 A second studio demo, Green Anarchoi and their first vinyl EP, Resist the Atomic Menace, followed.

 Oi Polloi started singing in Scottish Gaelic in 1996, recording the Carson?
 EP, (2003), then recording and releasing the full-length LP Ar Ceòl Ar Cànan Ar-A-Mach in 2006.
 The band members also use Scottish Gaelic in day-to-day communications.

 In 2013, they collaborated with CLÀR, a Scottish Gaelic publisher, to launch Air Cuan Dubh Drilseach, a Gaelic science fiction novel by Tim Armstrong, the singer of Mill a h-Uile Rud, at events at Elvis Shakespeare on Leith Walk and on The Cruz Boat at the shore in Leith.

+Legacy and influence

+Steve Von Till of American avant-garde metal group Neurosis cited the band as an influence, along with other British Anarcho-punk bands of the early 80s.